 MEF (Migration Group Encrypted File) containing credentials that require encryption as detailed in clause 5.12 (g) of the TMAD.

 When undertaking Migration ST, the DCC shall test the DCC Systems for generating reports prescribed within the Migration Reporting Regime that are applicable to the planned EPCL entry that is the subject of the relevant Migration Test Phase.
-For the purposes of the testing set out in this Clause 5.4, the DCC may, where appropriate, rely on evidence from previous Migration Test Phases rather than re-running tests.

 When undertaking Migration ST, the DCC shall test the DCC Systems and the SMETS1 SMSO (acting in the capacity of DCC Service Provider) systems used to undertake the following: